DaalBot/Docs/src/routes/docs/general/get-message-id/+page.md

+---
+title: Getting Message IDs
+description: Learn how to find and use Discord message IDs
+---

 # Getting Message IDs
 Message IDs are unique identifiers for messages in the chat.
 They are used to identify messages in the chat, while most places where you can put in a message ID will also accept a message link, it is still useful to know how to get a message ID.